Year-Round Gardening Advice

-With 40 years of gardening experience under her belt, Linda Gilkeson has written the book Backyard Bounty, a guide chock-full of down-to-earth advice for Pacific Northwest gardeners.
+With 40 years of gardening experience under her belt, Linda Gilkeson has written Backyard Bounty (New Society Publishers, 2011), a guide chock-full of down-to-earth advice for Pacific Northwest gardeners.
 Whether a novice or seasoned grower, looking to start a garden or grow more in the one you have, and no matter where you live, this book offers adaptable tips on garden planning, soil preparation, growing healthy seedlings, and simple pruning and planting guides.
 Make gardening less challenging and less time-consuming with this seasonal wisdom and these practical tips.

 The crop schedule and harvest notes in this chapter are for the coastal regions of the Pacific Northwest — extending from Vancouver Island and the Lower Mainland on the south coast of British Columbia to Washington and northern Oregon, west of the Cascade Mountains.
 In the warmest microclimates and more southerly parts of this region, spring planting can be a couple of weeks earlier than shown here; dates for planting overwintered crops can be up to two weeks later because crops will have a longer growing period in the fall.

 You will be making judgment calls every year, but over time you will fine tune these planting schedules to suit your garden’s microclimate(s).
 The coastal spring weather is so variable that you should be prepared to handle rapid changes in weather.
 Be ready to cover plants in a late cool spell and to mulch and shade them in an early heat wave.